AY2425S2-CS2103T-T17-1/tp/docs/DeveloperGuide.md

 #### Planned:
 Add new settings to the user preference that allow the user to adjust the scroll speed and number of commands displayed in the command history window.

+### 8. Option to save command history to disk

+#### Current:
+Currently, the command history contains only the commands that were executed during the current session.
+If users accidentally close the program, then all command history is lost, which is especially problematic if they had entered useful commands prior.

+#### Planned:
+Support an option for users to save the command history to disk, so that users can access their previous commands even after closing the program.